 But now thus says the Lord, the one who created … [and] formed you, O Israel: Do not fear, for I have redeemed you; I have called you by name, you are mind.
 When you pass through the waters, I will be with you; and through the rivers, they shall not overwhelm you; when you walk through fire you shall not be burned, and the flame shall not consume you.
 For I am the Lord your God, the Holy One of Israel, your Savior.

 For the safety and wellbeing of all, a CUMC COVID-19 Planning and Response Team has been assembled to help us prevent the spread of the infection of this virus and others.
-This team is actively involved in planning and adopting mitigation practices and closure policies to help keep the church healthy.
-We will be closely monitoring the situation and plan to follow recommended guidelines set forth by The Minnesota Annual Conference of The United Methodist Church, the Centers for Disease Control and Prevention (https://www.cdc.gov/) and the Minnesota Department of Health (https://www.health.state.mn.us/).
-We promise to be in regular communication with you about these decisions.
-The COVID-19 Planning and Response Team urges everyone to engage in frequent and thorough hand washing and has decided to implement the following practices moving forward:
+This team has been actively involved in researching and adopting mitigation practices and facility re-opening plans to help keep the church healthy.
+We will continue to closely monitor the situation and be in regular communication with you.

-Lastly, we anticipate that there will be individuals and families experiencing financial challenges or struggles during the pandemic.
+Lastly, there are individuals and families experiencing financial challenges or struggles right now.
 If you are one of those people/households needing assistance, please let Pastor Carrie know.
 We want to help you however we can.

 We are living in a scary and seemingly unprecedented time, but we also know that God is faithful, and God will provide.
 As Isaiah 43:19 says, “I will make a way in the wilderness and rivers in the desert.”
 Together, we can be a calming presence in our community because we are a people of hope!
 We believe in the resurrection, that life triumphs over death and that hope wins out over fear.